jgraley/cotest/coroutines/docs/working-with-gmock.md

 > [!WARNING]
 > In test cases like this, it's important to check the declaration order of
 > the coroutines.
 If the two coroutines in the example were exchanged, Coro2
-> would begin its initial activity before Coro1 has been created.
+> would begin its initial action before Coro1 has been created.
 It is not
 > possible for a coroutine to see a call that was made before the coroutine
 > was created, because the corresponding `WATCH_CALL` must have completed before
 > the mock call is made.